guregu/hakobiya/README.md

 ## API config
 `[api]`

-The API lets you send broadcasts.
+The API lets you send messages to clients and set and get values via HTTP.

 | Name    | Type   | Required?  | Default  | Description                 |
 | ------- | ------ | ---------- | -------- | --------------------------- |